davidgoli/ember-cli-pull-to-refresh/README.md

 then set the controller's `refreshing` property to `false` to reset to the default state.
 That's pretty much it!

+Both mobile `touch` events and desktop-browser `mouse` events are supported.

 No default styling is provided yet.
 The following default styles are recommended:

 ```sass